sahilverma-dev/sahil-verma/README.md

   code .
 ```

 Now you can start working on the project.
-To make changes on the website, you can change the files in the **constants** directory.
+To make changes on the website, you can change the files in the **constants** directory and change the environment variables similar to the .env.example file.

 Start the server